 Warning: this gets a little sweary.
 Okay, a lot sweary.
 Gird your loins.

 This month's mystery is a horrific one, and I will start out this post with an additional warning than I usually offer.
 You might not like what you are about to read, as it involves violence against a child, a woman, and even a newborn, as well as the murder of their hardworking patriarch.
 This case is hard to stomach, and one that I had a hard time researching.

 On November 18, 1987, the bodies of four members of the Dardeen family were discovered in their home.
 The father, Keith, was missing and initially was suspected of killing his family, only to be found murdered himself later on.
 A dead family was bad enough, but what was worse was the exact circumstances of their murders.

-This is Sarah Winter's blog.
-We talk about mysteries, books, and all kinds of fun things on this blog.
+This is Wyoming author Sarah Winter's personal and professional blog.
+I write about mysteries, books, and all kinds of fun things on this blog.
 I'm glad you're here!